fuqi-jia/SMTParser/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Contributing

+We welcome contributions from the community!
+Please see our [CONTRIBUTORS.md](CONTRIBUTORS.md) file for detailed information on how to contribute to this project.

 ## Development Status

 **Active Development** - This project is under continuous improvement and development.
 New features and optimizations are being added regularly.